make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   as it transitions between views.
 - Animators call this "tweening".
 - Programmers call it "interpolation".
-- Let's establish our requirements.
+- Let's define what we mean by "realistic".

 # Realistic transitions between views